Applying for next year’s financial aid has just gotten easier!

 Direct deposit information can now be entered in CUNYfirst.
 For instructions, reference this guide (pdf).

-- The last day to submit Fall 2016 SAP (Satisfactory Academic Progress) appeals was August 20.
+- The last day to submit Spring 2017 SAP (Satisfactory Academic Progress) appeals is January 27th.

 - Last day to submit a transfer credit evaluation is November 4th.